NSBLab/DiCER/README.md

 https://bmhlab.github.io/DiCER_results/

-# DICER_lightweight
+# DICER_lightweight (reccomended!)
-If you have data that has not been fmriprep'd you can still run this code by running DiCER_lightweight
+If you have data that has not been fmriprep'd (or if your version of fMRIprep > v1.1.1( you can still run DiCER by running DiCER_lightweight.

 Typical usage with a functional image func, a T1w image T1w in path pathToFiles for subject SUBJECT_1 is invoked by the following: